OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/File_Hub_Concept.md

 Example filing folder<br>
 Files from the course elements of a course are stored in the storage folder of a course.
 By default, the "Storage folder" menu option in the course administration is only displayed to course owners who can edit the course as authors.
 Accordingly, only folders for which you are the course owner or which have been shared by other course owners in the course settings are displayed in the File Hub.

-Example Sharepoint<br>
-Access to external tools, such as Microsoft Sharepoint, must be set up by the administrator under **Administration > External tools > Microsoft Sharepoint**.